FreeRDP/Remmina/README.md

 There are also some external, not supported plugins provided by [Muflone](https://github.com/muflone) :

-* [remmina-plugin-exec](https://aur.archlinux.org/packages/remmina-plugin-exec/) A protocol plugin for Remmina to execute an external process.
 * [remmina-plugin-folder](https://aur.archlinux.org/packages/remmina-plugin-folder/) A protocol plugin for Remmina to open a folder.
 * [remmina-plugin-open](https://aur.archlinux.org/packages/remmina-plugin-open/) A protocol plugin for Remmina to open a document with its associated application.
 * [remmina-plugin-rdesktop](https://aur.archlinux.org/packages/remmina-plugin-rdesktop/) A protocol plugin for Remmina to open a RDP connection with rdesktop.